 Please check with the CDC for an updated list of symptoms.
 Some of the signs on the CDC page will give you things to look out for, even from the baby stage.

-If you think your toddler is showing symptoms, or you have any other medical concerns, then please speak with a qualified medical professional immediately.
+If you think your toddler is showing symptoms or have any other medical concerns, please speak with a qualified medical professional immediately.

 Whether your toddler is not affectionate or your child won’t sleep, you can make snap judgments and assume something might be wrong.

 Various factors might cause a toddler’s rejection of hugs and kisses or other physical affection.

 You should note any strange behaviors your child might display.
 You can offer the doctor a decent sense of what’s going on by keeping a journal indicating those behaviors’ regularity.

 Your child will have a unique method of expressing his love for you.
 All you have to do now is figure out what it is.
 There are many ways your toddler will show you affection.

 What matters is that you provide your toddler the attention they require to develop confidence.